Ten Green Bottles

 "Ten Green Bottles" is a popular children's repetitive song that consists of a single verse of music that is repeated, with each verse decrementing by one the number of bottles on the wall.
-The first verse is:
+The song appears in The Oxford Song Book as early as 1928 where it's mentioned as a "traditional North country song."

+Lyrics

 This pattern continues until the number of bottles reaches zero.
-The final verse ends with "There'll be no green bottles hanging on the wall."
+The final verse ends "There'll be no green bottles hanging on the wall."

-Various other versions of the lyrics exist, many of them vulgar or satirical.
+Variant

+Another children's song, "Ten Fat Sausages", follows the same structure, but with each verse decrementing by two the number of sausages in the pan.